![]() |

 |

-The lower cowl area is one of hte last places where rust repair is still pending.
+The lower cowl area is rusty, and also one of the last places where rust repairs are still pending.

 |